PaulDance/cargo-liner/README.md

           default behavior as if absent, i.e. don't pass the argument onto Cargo

+  -d, --dry-run
+          Perform all operations without actually installing.

+          This disables any installation step and replaces them with simulations, but retains all the remaining operations.
+This may be useful in order to observe what would be performed without actually doing it.
+In particular, it may serve as a quicker way to check if new versions are available or not.

+          Currently, `cargo install --dry-run` is not stabilized yet, so the option is not passed onto such calls.
+However, `cargo-binstall` has such an option, so it is passed onto its calls whenever it is used.

+      --no-dry-run
+          Negation of `--dry-run` that overrides it and restores the default behavior as if absent, i.e. perform the installations as per the usual

   -b, --binstall <BINSTALL_WHEN>
           Control the usage of `cargo-binstall`.